MegTully/Programming_For_DA_Project2/README.md

 <b>5.Evaluation Of Results</b>: The aim of this section is to compare, contrast and critique my results with reference to the literature.

-<b>5.Evaluation Of Results</b>: The aim of this section is to discuss and investigate how the dataset could be extended by using data synthesis of new tumour datapoints.
+<b>6.Synthesising The Data</b>: The aim of this section is to discuss and investigate how the dataset could be extended by using data synthesis of new tumour datapoints.
 I discussed three possible methods to synthesise our data.